anh1704/ticket-system/README.md

 2. If this is a project site (not `owner.github.io`), the workflow will set the base automatically to `/<repo-name>/`.
 If you prefer to set a custom base, edit `.github/workflows/deploy.yml` and set the `BASE_URL` environment value.
 3. In your repository settings on GitHub: go to **Settings → Pages** and set the source to the `gh-pages` branch (root).
 The site will then be available at `https://<owner>.github.io/<repo>/` (unless using a user site).

-Notes:

-- `vite` needs the correct `base` setting so assets are loaded when the site is served from a sub-path.
-The project `vite.config.ts` was updated to use `process.env.BASE_URL || '/'`.